FabioBocchini/the-gray-lady/README.md

 npm i
 ```

-Copy the `./scritps/.env.example` file to `./scritps/.env` and populate it with your Openai API key
+Copy the `.env.local.example` file to `.env.local` and populate it with your Openai API key.

+Here you can also change the model used and the number of messages saved

 Run the development server